-You’ve taken the steps to hire new people and are now stood in front of the latest recruits.
+You’ve taken the steps to hire new people and are now standing in front of the latest recruits.
 They are all promising to take your business to the next level.

 But how do you ensure they are in the best position to do so?
 After all, they’ve got to balance training with work commitments etc.